Sports Medals

 During the Japanese colonial period, the Chosŏn Sports Council (CSC) was established on July 13, 1920, but was forcefully dissolved by the Japanese on July 4, 1938.
 After liberation, the CSC was reestablished on Nov.
 26, 1945 and later renamed the Korean Sports Council.
 The Chosŏn Olympic Committee (COC) was established on either July 15, 1946, or June 6, 1947, depending on which source you use.
 The International Olympic Committee in Stockholm, Sweden approved the COC on Jun.
 20, 1947.
 A team from Korea participated in the 1948 London Olympics.
 This was the first time Korea competed as an independent country.
 This was also, before the nation of the Republic of Korea was even created on Aug.
 15, 1948.
 The COC was renamed the Korean Olympic Committee (KOC) on Sept.
 3, 1948.
 In 1968, the Korea Sports Council was merged with the Korean Olympic Committee to unify the state management of sport.

 During the Syngman Rhee presidency (1948-1960), the government was very negative about promoting sports because of the prevailing intellectualism.
 However, a militaristic and triumphalist sports culture survived as part of the colonial legacy.
 Victory, especially against Japan in international competitions, was a source of national pride.
+During the Korea War, Korea sent its athletes to the Helsinki Olympics in 1952.
 When President Rhee dispatched the national soccer team to Japan in 1953 for the first time after decolonization, he purportedly “encouraged” them by saying, “If you lose, throw yourselves into the border sea”.
 This famous anecdote speaks eloquently to the idea that sport was just a political tool at the time, and remained so well into the Park Chung-hee administration.

 During the military regime and presidency of Park Chung-hee 박정희 (朴正熙 1961-1979), the same pattern was repeated.
 But unlike Syngman Rhee, he made substantial contributions to the development of Korean sports, particularly elite sports.
 He is sometimes referred to as “the ‘father of modern sports’ in ‘modern’ Korea”.
 As a military officer, he disdained the scholastic tradition, but recognized the fighting spirit and the function of the social integration of sports.
 The government tried to use sports to enhance its national prestige with the slogan “Physical Fitness Is National Power.”
 Major laws promoting physical education and sports were promulgated in the 1960s.
 The National Sport Promotion Law was enacted in 1962.
 The law and regulations guaranteed, for instance, special treatment for sport talents and exemption from sport-related taxes.
 In 1972, the Sport Promotion Foundation was established for the promotion and the implementation of mass sports and sport funds.
 Nevertheless, the socio-economic condition in the 1960s prevented the building of new sports infrastructures to cover the national need and to fulfill South Korea’s international ambitions.
 For instance, South Korea had to withdraw from staging the sixth Asian Games in 1970 due to the financial burden and a shortage in sport facilities.